-For fiscal 2001, the Chief Executive Officer's base salary and bonus and the evaluation of his performance were based upon the same principles as those used for the other senior executives of the Company.

-During fiscal 2001, no options were granted to the Chief Executive Officer as his interest as principal shareholder constitutes a sufficient long-term incentive.
+For fiscal 2002, the Chief Executive Officer's base salary and bonus and the evaluation of his performance were based upon the same principles as those used for the other senior executives of the Company.
+During fiscal 2002, no options were granted to the Chief Executive Officer, as his interest as principal shareholder constitutes a sufficient long-term incentive.

-The members of the Corporate Governance Committee whose names are set forth below have approved the issue of the foregoing report and its inclusion in this proxy circular.
+The members of the Corporate Governance Committee whose names are set forth below have approved the issuance of the foregoing report and its inclusion in this Management Proxy Circular.